Drakkar-Software/OctoBot-Docs/Configuration/Profile-Configuration.md

 ### Enabled

-When the **Enabled** parameter is set at **true**, OctoBot will trade using your real funds from your exchange\'s accounts.
+When the **Enabled** parameter is set at **true**, OctoBot will trade using your real funds from your exchange's accounts.
 When **false** OctoBot will never any create a real trade.

 ### Load trade history

-When the **load-trade-history** parameter is set at **true**, OctoBot will load the account\'s recent trades for the enabled traded pairs at startup.
-This allows to have a view on your account\'s trade history.
+When the **load-trade-history** parameter is set at **true**, OctoBot will load the account's recent trades for the enabled traded pairs at startup.
+This allows to have a view on your account's trade history.
 When **false**, OctoBot will only historize trades that happen after the bot startup.